-The Vassar College Libraries are continuing a faculty textbook request policy for the 2021-2022 academic year.
+Textbook Lending Program: The Vassar College Libraries are continuing a textbook lending program for the 2022-2023 academic year.
+In this program, faculty members must make a request for the textbooks used in their courses to be purchased and put on Reserve at the Vassar Libraries.
+If a request is made, the libraries will purchase one copy for every 10 students in the course.
 If the item you need is not available in the Libraries, urge your professor to request that a copy of the textbook be placed in the Vassar College Libraries.
 Faculty members can make request(s) using the Book Request Form.
 (Note: Scores and other materials that are used as course materials may be requested through this site.)
 Requests will be handled on a first come, first served basis and processing will occur throughout the semester, so requests should be made as soon as possible.

 Course material may not be on Reserve but may be part of the Vassar College Libraries' general collection.
 Check the Library online catalog to see if your course materials are in the collection.
 In general, there are month-long loans for books and scores in the general collection.
 Loan chart.